Lagaan Falls is one of the best waterfalls in Siquijor and a must-see during your visit!

-The lush jungle that surrounds Lagaan Falls is what makes this place so tranquil and it’s definitely one of my favorite Siquijor tourist spots to hang out.
+The lush jungle that surrounds the falls is what makes this place so tranquil and it’s definitely one of my favorite Siquijor tourist spots to hang out.
 See these photos for proof!

-Don’t end the adventure here as there is another level at Lagaan Falls to explore.
-Follow the jungle trail upstream to where you will find small freshwater rock pools and natural jacuzzis.
+Don’t end the adventure here as there is another level of the falls to explore.
+Follow the jungle trail upstream where you will find small freshwater rock pools and natural jacuzzis.

 You could easily spend a few hours here jumping from pool to pool and swinging from the tree swings and not get bored.

 There are plenty of tables, hammocks, and chill-out spaces around the edges of the falls where you can set down your belongings before going for a dip.

 There’s also a make-shift change room for visitors to use if need be.

 Siquijor has hundreds of accommodation options to choose from, so I have narrowed it down to a few of the best places to stay to fit the needs of budget backpackers, luxury travelers, and everyone in between.

 See the list of accommodations below that I personally recommend: